vskr/PushNotif/README.md

 By doing this, this service makes it very easy to handle the following scenario: Send push notification to user whose id ="123122".
 If your app is availablle on multiple iOS devices, iPod, iPhone, iPad, sending by alias sends push notification to all the devices associated with it.

+Using aliases is not necessary.
+It is present only to make app developers lives easier, by providing a easier to understand abstraction

+If you want to use aliases, provide alias id, when you register a device token
+    push_notif_client = Pushnotif(YOUR_KEY_HERE, YOUR_SECRET_HERE)
+    push_notif_client.register("cryptic_device_token_here", "alias_id")

+After the above statements get executed, you can use "alias\_id" to refer to all the devices maintained by that user.

 ##How To Use